louiebao/louiebao.github.io/_posts/2018-04-12-plus-naming-convention.md

-**EDIT:** This is the very first post from my old blog from nearly 10 years ago.
+**EDIT:** This is the very first post (nearly 10 years ago) from my old blog.
 As I was reviewing the content, a lot of the arguements still made sense.

 # PLUS naming convention